-It’s still early in mosquito season for some parts of the country, and as the ‘skeeter populations begin to build, many homeowners are exploring their options for keeping their own properties as mosquito-free as possible during the summer season.
+Each spring, mosquito populations begin to build and homeowners begin exploring their options for keeping their own properties as mosquito-free as possible during the summer season.

 - Eliminate standing water first so mosquitoes can’t breed.